stulle123/stulle123.github.io/content/posts/kakaotalk-account-takeover.md

 </video>
 {{< /rawhtml >}}

 A deep link validation issue in KakaoTalk `10.4.3` allows a remote adversary to run any attacker-controlled JavaScript within a WebView.
 By running JavaScript, another non-exported WebView can be reached that leaks its access token in a HTTP request header.
 Ultimately, this access token can be used to takeover another user's account and read her/his chat messages by registering an attacker-controlled device.
-This bug got assigned with [CVE-2023-51219](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2023-51219) (as of May 2024 still in "reserved mode").
+This bug got assigned with [CVE-2023-51219](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2023-51219).
 We also release our [tooling](https://github.com/stulle123/kakaotalk_analysis) so that fellow security researchers can dig into KakaoTalk's broad attack surface to find more bugs.

 ## Context